 Most fundamental … all base-level home inspections are visual, non-invasive, non-scientific observations by a person knowledgeable of home construction and systems.
 Likely NOT included in the base-level inspection are solar panels, security systems, landscape irrigation systems, swimming pool systems, or tests for radon or asbestos or mold or water quality, etc., etc. … possibly plus lots else.

-Every inspection will be subject to a Home Inspection Agreement that will specify the scope of the inspection.
+Every inspection will be subject to a Home Inspection Agreement sample that will specify the scope of the inspection.
 A review of this document of each inspection company you are considering is a fundamental part of making that choice.

 The cost of a home inspection depends on the size of the home in square feet, the number of stories, its location and the scope of the inspection in terms of what gets inspected as well as the depth of the inspection.
 For extra cost, all inspection companies will add some components beyond the base-level inspection.
 Also consider specialized inspection for issues of special concern … such as AC systems, wells, septic systems, solar systems, etc.